Is Tamar Braxton Pregnant? Baby Rumors Swirl Over ‘Big Announcement’

 Braxton’s fans teased that the Braxton Family Values star will be making “two big announcements” very soon, which could potentially include a pregnancy.

-Tamar is expected to make an appearance on The Dr. Oz Show on March 30, and according to Braxton fan @BraxtonFValues who posted a snap of Tamar, Vince and their 3-year-old son Logan on the show, will be making two big announcements soon.
+Tamar is expected to make an appearance on The Dr. Oz Show on March 30, and according to Braxton fan @BraxtonFValues who posted a snap of Tamar, Vince and their three-year-old son Logan on the show, will be making two big announcements soon.

 A clip of Braxton’s appearance on the show then leaked online ahead of her much-anticipated announcements and showed Tamar talking about motherhood and how she wants to have more children, which got many fans believing she could soon be ready to announce that she’s pregnant with her and Vince’s second child.